 Should photographers consider Creative Cloud Pro?

-Only if they also need other Adobe apps such as Premiere Pro, Illustrator, InDesign, or Express.
-Photo-only users should compare the Photography plan first.
+Only if they also need other Adobe apps such as Premiere Pro, Illustrator, InDesign, Acrobat, Express, or After Effects.
+Photo-only users should compare the Photography 1TB plan first.

 Does Adobe include mobile photo editing?